What is it?

 - Other conditions.

 More evidence is needed to rate the effectiveness of calendula for these uses.

 It is thought that the chemicals in calendula help new tissue grow in wounds and decrease swelling in the mouth and throat.

-Calendula seems to be safe for most people when taken by mouth or applied to the skin.
+Preparations of calendula flower are LIKELY SAFE for most people when taken by mouth or applied to the skin.

 Special precautions & warnings: